Last Updated on

 There are four separate geographical regions in Chobe, including the riverfront, Linyanti, Savuti, and Ngwezumba pans.

-Best Time to Visit Chobe National Park.
+Best Time to Visit Chobe National Park in Botswana.

 The park is open throughout the year and offers sensational game viewing in every season.
 However, the best time to visit Chobe National Park in the dry season between June and August when the parched land drives the wildlife to the banks of the river, which creates excellent opportunities for game viewing.